-Nick has participated in most of Niantic’s big Pokémon Go promotions.
-He was in Japan for the Mewtwo Raid Battle, where he was one of the limited number of players who caught a Mewtwo.
-He also has the other legendary Pokémon, each of which is only obtainable through winning a multiplayer Raid Battle.
+Nick has participated in most of Niantic’s big Pokemon Go promotions.
+He was in Japan for the Mewtwo Raid Battle, where he was one of the limited numbers of players who caught a Mewtwo.
+He also has the other legendary Pokemon, each of them only obtainable through winning a multiplayer Raid Battle.

 But “as it stands, with Raids, it’s actually easier to find multiple Zapdos in a day than it is to find, say, Chansey or Larvitar,” Nick argues.
 “So there’s no challenge in finding them.
 The challenge is in beating them or catching them.”

 But perhaps catching Mewtwo shouldn’t be so easy, Nick says.
 “A lot of people were upset that we got 100 percent catch rate on Mewtwo at the Pokémon Go Stadium event [in Japan], because Mewtwo’s supposed to be a hard-to-catch Pokémon,” he said during the video.
-Nick added that Niantic had to give Mewtwo to the players who traveled from around the world to the Japanese outdoor event, in order to avoid burning visitors out, like what happened during the disastrous Pokémon Go Fest.
+Nick added that Niantic had to give Mewtwo to the players who traveled from around the world to the Japanese outdoor event.
+This needs to be done in order to avoid burning visitors out, like what happened during the disastrous Pokemon Go Fest.

-Reaction to the question of Pokémon Go’s fairness remain divided.
+Reaction to the question of Pokémon Go’s fairness remains divided.

 Other commenters took issue with Nick’s assertion that Pokémon Go is unfair in the same way that life is.

-“[Pokémon Go] is not like the show or any of the other games,” commented Nicolas Flores.
+“Pokemon Go is not like the show or any of the other games,” commented Nicolas Flores.
 “Now we have to travel across the world for events?
-Fuck that man.
 No, it’s not like Carnival in Brazil.
-You know why?
-Because it a fucking mobile game.”
+Do you know why?
+Because it a mobile game.”

-As one of the most popular mobile games in the world, Pokémon Go will likely always be polarizing.
-It remains to be seen how Mewtwo and other legendary Pokémon splinter the community.
+As one of the most popular mobile games in the world, Pokemon Go will likely always be polarizing.
+It remains to be seen how Mewtwo and other legendary Pokemon splinters the community.